Audit Time in 20 Minutes: Uncover the $8K–$12K Monthly Leak for $68K–$96K Operators

 The audit took 20 minutes.
 The fixes took 7 hours total.
 The result was $8K monthly in new revenue plus 11 hours weekly of founder time back.

-Why Most Time Audits Fail
+Why Traditional Time Audits Fail and the Time Leak Diagnostic Works

-Failed approach #1: Too complex
+Failed Approach #1: Too Complex

 They use 15 categories, track in 15-minute increments, and require 2 weeks of data collection.
 You never start because it’s overwhelming.